Associate PI Scheme - FAQs

 When completing the study application form, in the final section you are asked to provide the details of an ‘Associate PI Study Contact’ who will be responsible for interacting with the Associate PI Trainees.

-Associate PI Trainees should make contact with the nominated representative when they are confirmed for the scheme.
-However, we would also encourage nominated representatives to make contact with their Associate PIs to introduce themselves when an Associate PI is confirmed for the scheme, and explain to them what the role of the National Study Team is in delivering an NIHR portfolio study.
+We encourage the Associate PI Study Contact to make contact with their Associate PI trainees to introduce themselves, and explain to them what the role of the National Study Team is in delivering an NIHR portfolio study.

 How can I find out who the Associate PIs are that are working on my study?

 We have created a bespoke Associate PI Dashboard for National Study Team representatives, for studies that are registered for the Associate PI Scheme.
-Sign into the Dashboard and then look for the ‘For API Team Study Coordinators’ tab.
+Sign in and click on 'Restricted study coordinator'.

 What is the expectation for acknowledging Associate PIs in publications from the study?